Tip: Switch the setting to only show paragraphs near differences to avoid wading through reams of unchanged text.

 will move you immediately to the next region of changes.

-If you like the software and make frequent use of it, you may consider an optional payment to us.
+If you use this as part of your work, you should make a donation.
 Even a few dollars will help us make better tools and pay for the bandwidth.